 Grandma was always busy.
 She made and decorated wedding cakes, entered her fruit cakes in the agricultural shows, gardened, and made floral posies for the Country Women’s Association, the Red Cross and the Methodist Ladies Guild The only way we earned her approval was by saving the foil from our Easter eggs to wrap the stems of the posies.
 On a tiny portable stove in her flat she produced all manner of jams, jellies and chutneys.

 I was always mortified when she sent me off to buy bananas (part of her staple diet).
 ‘Tell them you want the best, because they’re for Mrs Allen’.
 Oh good grief!
-I never did of course, then I freaked out in case they didn’t pass muster.
+I never did say that of course, then I freaked out in case they didn’t pass muster.
 I did rather admire the ‘pipe’ loaves she bought from Rays Bakery, a few doors down her street.

 During the mid sixties, when even Ulverstone began to ‘swing’ gently, Grandma appointed herself the moral guardian of the young girls who had moved into the front flat.
 She kept a stern eye on them, especially when they dared have male visitors.
 At 10pm she would walk along the passage , rap on their door and call out, ‘It’s time you young ladies were in bed.’
 Thankfully the idea that they may already be in bed with their boyfriends was simple too shocking to enter her mind.
 My sister and I had gone to school with the girls and in our eyes they were rather glamorous.
 They wore false eyelashes and streaked their hair with something called Magic Silver White.
 We lived in fear that they might associate us with their nemesis, Mrs Allen.